On the Boundedness of Globally $F$-split varieties: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Paolo Cascini for his constant, and unerringly patient, support in writing this.
 His help was indispensable throughout the process, from the choice of topic itself to the resolution of many issues in earlier drafts.
+Thanks also to the reviewer for their careful reading and helpful comments.

-I would also like to thank Federico Bonjiorno for answering all the questions I was too embarrassed to ask Paolo, and finally the EPSRC for my funding.
+I would also like to thank Federico Bongiorno for answering all the questions I was too embarrassed to ask Paolo, and finally the EPSRC for my funding.